kedacore/keda-docs/content/docs/2.11/scalers/github-runner.md

 - `repos` - The list of repositories to scale, separated by comma.
 (Optional)
 - `labels` - The list of runner labels to scale on, separated by comma.
 (Optional)
 - `targetWorkflowQueueLength` - The target number of queued jobs to scale on.
 (Optional, Default: 1)
+- `applicationID` - The name of the application ID from the GitHub App.
+(Optional) (Required if installationID set)
+- `installationID` - The name of the installation ID from the GitHub App once installed into Org or repo.
+(Optional) (Required if applicationID set)

 *Parameters from Environment Variables*